ainarsc/bakpaking.com_webapp/src/content/posts/2020/2020-01-04-6000km-long-motorcycle-journey-in-asia-part-1/index.md

 ## So It Begins

 The day that I literally had to leave the country was here.
-I woke up late due to some heavy drinking the night before and now in a much shorter time and peak traffic I had to drive 300km to Phnom Penh in Cambodia while figuring out how to get through border with a crappy Vietnamese bike and no licence.
+I woke up late due to some heavy drinking the night before and now, in a much shorter time and peak traffic, I had to drive 300km to Phnom Penh in Cambodia while figuring out how to get through border with a crappy Vietnamese bike and no licence.
 300km is not large distance by any means but this is Asia, the traffic is mental, the average speed is basically 25km/h in condensed cities and max speed on this kind of motorcycle is 70km/h.
 So I was facing a real challenge.

 I finally got moving.
 I felt really shaky, million thoughts were rushing through my mind while trying to be alert and aware of the surrounding traffic.
 My first mini challenge was to get out of Saigon in one piece.
 It was the most terrifying thing ever but somehow I made it out.